AnnaMGardner/CS4641Project/index.md

            width: 60%;"/>
 <p style="text-align: center;">Figure 2</p>

-The processed data are visualized in 3D using both T-SNE and PCA methods in Figures 3 and 4.
+The processed data are visualized in 2D and 3D using both T-SNE and PCA methods for balanced and unbalanced data in Figures 3 - 3.2 and 4 - 4.2.
 The red X represents a positive data point, while the green dot represents a negative data point.

 <img src="Midterm Report/balanced TSNE2d.png" style="display: block;
            margin-left: auto;